Half of millennials want coupons, but don’t want to clip them

 While print coupons are still king, 24 percent of millennials want mobile coupons, like QR codes and mobile wallets, says Vantiv, a payment processing platform.

-It turns out that 43 percent of millennials and Gen Xers share promotions through email and social channels, like Facebook, compared to only 12 percent of baby boomers.
+It turns out that 43 percent of millennials and Gen Xers share promotions through email and social media; like Facebook, compared to only 12 percent of baby boomers.

 While couponing is traditionally something we did by picking up a newspaper and finding ad books, it’s slowly moving digital, as many Americans are looking for alternatives to carrying paper including loyalty programs with digital coupons.